ulbergc/EQlocator/README.md

 Insight Data Engineering project, Seattle 2019C session

 ## Project Idea/Business Value
-How can we transfer the contents of a large database from one format to another with minimal downtime, while allowing additions and updates to the original database?
-I'll present a method to do this and to validate that the final information is the same between the databases.
+Companies often need to upgrade or change their data storage capabilities.
+Taking a database offline to do this can cost money by wasting time of internal users or potentially losing external users.
+At Insight, I have developed a framework for quickly migrating a live database between different formats while ensuring consistency between them.

 Specific business case to transfer from non-relational to relational database?

 ## Tech Stack
 Two database formats: MongoDB, MySQL
-Transfer tool: Presto, Hive, Pig?
+Transfer tool: Spark (batch), Kafka (realtime)
-Monitor tool: Airflow
+Monitor tool: Airflow (to check consistency)

 ## Data Source
 Example: Amazon customer reviews